 About Lung Cancer

 Lung cancer is a form of cancer that originates in the lungs—the organs responsible for the inhalation of oxygen and exhalation of carbon dioxide.
-During its development, abnormal cells grow within the lungs, causing so much damage that they eventually invade nearby lung tissue, the lymph nodes, or organs.
+During its development, abnormal cancer cells grow within the lungs, causing so much damage that they eventually invade nearby lung tissue, the lymph nodes, or organs.
+Medical treatments vary and can include both natural cancer treatment options or conventional therapies like surgery or chemotherapy.

 There are two major types of lung cancer:

 - Small cell lung cancer (SCLC) – Appears almost exclusively in heavy smokers.
-This type of lung cancer makes up 15% of all lung cancer diagnoses.
+This type of lung cancer makes up 15% of all lung cancer patients.

 - Non-small cell lung cancer (NSLC) – The bulk of lung cancer cases, which behave in a similar manner.
 The most common of these are: